data-umbrella/data-umbrella-scikit-learn-sprint/contributing/scalar_text.md

 ## Steps

-Some instructions on adding scalar validation with `check_scalar` on classes, with #20723 from @glemaitre to illustrate with examples:
+Some instructions on adding scalar validation with `check_scalar` on classes

 1. **Look for classes with constructors having scalar numeric as parameters (e.g `int`, `float`) used to set attributes**, for instance [`dampling`, `max_iter`, and `convergence_iter` in `AffinityPropagation` are scalar parameters]( https://github.com/scikit-learn/scikit-learn/pull/20723/files#diff-62083de22888eadb572404f8f7255a19a74370eeaf2a893858b066d90ada979eL273-L285)  used [to set eponymous attributes in `AffinityPropagation`](https://github.com/scikit-learn/scikit-learn/pull/20723/files#diff-62083de22888eadb572404f8f7255a19a74370eeaf2a893858b066d90ada979eR404-R406)
 1. **Inspect if any of the associated class attributes aren't checked with `check_scalar`**, you can search in the file text for the attributes.
 For instance [associated attributes of `dampling`, `max_iter`, and `convergence_iter` in `AffinityPropagation` were not validated](https://github.com/scikit-learn/scikit-learn/pull/20723/files#diff-62083de22888eadb572404f8f7255a19a74370eeaf2a893858b066d90ada979eL458).